TorryDo/Floating-Bubble-View/README.md

                 override fun onFingerUp(x: Float, y: Float) {}   // ..., when finger release from bubble override fun onFingerDown(x: Float, y: Float) {} // ..., when finger tap the bubble })

+            // set the clickable perimeter of the bubble in pixels (default = 5f) .triggerClickablePerimeterPx(5f)

     }